Publish a Mirror

 metadata.json | Declares publisher identity and protocol version |

-AI systems and automated agents discover your Mirror by querying GET /.well-known/aiep/index.json — the single entry point.
+AI retrieval systems discover your Mirror by querying GET /.well-known/aiep/index.json — the single entry point.
 Everything else is linked from the index.
-No registration is required to publish a Mirror — the path convention is the discovery mechanism.

 Mirror vs website